 \section{Abstract}

-Industrial manipulators are normally operated in cluttered environments, making safe motion planning important.
-Furthermore, the presence of model-uncertainties make safe motion planning more difficult.
-Therefore, in practice the speed is limited in order to reduce the effect of disturbances.
-There is a need for control methods that can guarantee safe motions that can be executed fast.
-We address this need by suggesting a novel model predictive control (MPC) solution for manipulators, where our two main components are a robust tube MPC and a corridor planning algorithm to obtain collision-free motion.
-Our solution results in a convex MPC, which we can solve fast, making our method practically useful.
-We demonstrate the efficacy of our method in a simulated environment with a 6 DOF industrial robot operating in cluttered environments with uncertainties in model parameters.
-We outperform benchmark methods, both in terms of being able to work under higher levels of model uncertainties, while also yielding faster motion.
+Industrial manipulators typically operate in cluttered environments, where safe motion planning is critical.
+However, model uncertainties further complicate this task, which leads to conservative speed limits to reduce the influence of disturbances.
+Hence, there is a need for control methods that can guarantee safe motions which are executed fast.
+We address this by suggesting a novel model predictive control (MPC) solution for manipulators, where our two main components are a robust tube MPC and a corridor planning algorithm to obtain collision-free motion.
+Our solution results in a convex MPC formulation, which we can solve fast, making our method practically useful.
+We demonstrate the efficacy of our method in a simulated environment with a 6 DOF industrial robot operating in cluttered environments with uncertain model parameters.
+We outperform benchmark methods by tolerating higher levels of model uncertainty while achieving faster motion.